 Samuel Adams beer has come a long way since its origins as a tiny microbrewery.
 Today, the beer is sold in all 50 US states and about three dozen countries around the world.

 Tour guides teach visitors all about beer ingredients and the brewing process.
-Each guest over 21 can sample three Samuel Adams beers and take home a complimentary tasting glass.
+Each guest over 21 can sample three Samuel Adams beers and take home a complimentary tasting glass for $10 per person.

 More resources for your trip to the Boston area:

 - Your Guide to Walking the Freedom Trail in Boston